rollingferret/versify_full-stack/README.md

+# Versify

-Versify is a clone of the Spotify web app but with a dark and starry undertone.
+## Versify is a clone of the Spotify web app but with a darker and starry undertone.

 Users can register or log in as the demo user.

 Users can create playlists.

-Future Features:
+## Future Features:
 - Editing and deleting playlists
 - Add song tracks to playlists
 - Music player